This site uses analytics cookies to collect data in aggregate form and third-party cookies to improve the user experience.

 The project take place at the Nacala Women's Community Polytechnic Institute (IPCFN) located in Nampula province.
 The Institution is located 4 km from the central area of Nacala, in an area of expansion and development, a residential area with rampant industrial development and overcrowded.

 The IPCFN was founded in 1998 to respond to the need to provide quality training to Mozambican women.
 The direction and administration of the Institute are the responsibility of the Comboni Missionary Sisters.
-There are currently 299 students in two cycles: 81 in vocational technical education and 218 in general secondary education, of which 147 are girls in boarding schools.
+There are currently 375 students in two cycles: one of general secondary education and the other of technical professional education with a course in management and administration.
+150 are girls in boarding schools.

 The IPCFN hosts girls from different regions and ethnicities of the country, currently coming from 18 districts of Nampula province; suburban localities and suburban areas of the cities of Nacala and Nampula; am also from the provinces of North (Cabo Delgado, Zambézia), South (Maputo) and Central (Beira).
 More than 60% of these young women come from within the country and from poor and needy communities, many of them benefit from a scholarship to continue their studies.